macloo/python-beginners/flask/part5_deploy/README.md

 In this document, we'll learn how to do that.
 Then we will also learn how to install a Flask app (one that has not been “baked out”) on:

-* Heroku, via `git` commands, and using Gnunicorn.
 * A typical web hosting service such as [Reclaim Hosting](https://reclaimhosting.com/), using a simple **cPanel** service there.
+* Heroku, via `git` commands, and using the Gunicorn server.

 ## “Baking it out” with Frozen-Flask